MedifastConsumerAffairs Unaccredited Brand

 A friend of mine started Medifast and I went with them too.
 The first three days is always the hardest, but once you're over the hump, you're fine.
 Medifast has been great.
 I lost weight, had improved energy, and I even sleep better at night.

-Medifast Company Profile
+Medifast Company Information

 - Company Name: